Wiz1101/Cisco-asa-firewall-configurations/README.md

    crw-rw-rw- 1 root wheel 9, 66 Apr 1 16:46 tty.usbmodem1a21
    macbook:user$ screen /dev/tty.usbmodem1a21 9600
    ```
-**Connect to the Console Port with Windows**
+* **Connect to the Console Port with Windows**<br>
    Ensure that you have console access to the Cisco ASA 5510 through a console cable and terminal emulation software like PuTTY or a similar tool.

 1. **Connect to the Cisco ASA 5510**:
    - Connect one end of the console cable to the console port on the ASA 5510.